lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 #### OrigPKIMessage
 {: id="sect-5.1.1.3"}

-An RA MAY include the original PKIMessage from the EE in this generalInfo field of the PKIHeader of a PKIMessage.
+An RA MAY include the original PKIMessage from the EE in the generalInfo field of the PKIHeader of a PKIMessage.
 This is used by the RA to inform the CA of the original PKIMessage that it received from the EE and modified in some way (e.g., added or modified particular field values or added new